5 Medical Reception Best Practices

 Create a script your receptionist can use to ensure all callers get accurate answers.
 Scripts can help for several different reasons; the top few are:

 • Decrease training time: The system easily guides receptionists through each call.
-It provides them with a custom script with the exact information they need at the time they need it.
-Updates can easily be made to the script if there is a change in patient or visitor policies.
+It provides them with a custom script with the exact information they need when they need it.
+Updates can easily be made to the script if patient or visitor policies change.

 • Increase productivity: Instead of putting the caller on hold and searching for answers, staff who use scripting can find the information they need in just a few clicks.
 Therefore, proper scripting can resolve many calls within a few minutes.